 Language Editing The language of the Journal is English.
 International Science Editing and Asia Science Editing can provide English language and copyediting services to authors who want to publish in scientific, technical and medical journals and need assistance before they submit their article or, before it is accepted for publication.
-Authors can contact these services directly: International Science Editing (http://www.internationalscienceediting.com) and Asia Science Editing (http://www.asiascienceediting.com) or, for more information about language editing services, please contact firstname.lastname@example.org who will be happy to deal with any questions.
+Authors can contact these services directly: International Science Editing (http://www.internationalscienceediting.com) and Asia Science Editing (http://www.asiascienceediting.com) or, for more information about language editing services, please visit our Support Center.

 AFTER ACCEPTANCEPROOFS will be sent to the authors to be carefully checked for printer's errors.
 Changes or additions to the edited manuscript cannot be allowed at this stage.
 Corrected proofs should be returned to the publisher within 2 days of receipt.